ratfactor/tjr/readme.txt

                        TEXT JUNIOR README

+**MOVED!** Hello, I am moving my repos to http://ratfactor.com/repos/ and setting them to read-only ("archived") on GitHub.
+Thank you, -Dave

 This  is  tjr  ("Text  Junior"),  a  program that pre-processes a crazy-simple line-based input format as *roff output (tested with groff).